Brood X: 2004 emergence

 The brood had a major emergence during the spring of 2004.
 The Baltimore region's emergence began around May 11 and was falling silent by June 5.
 Emergences began in the Washington, D.C., area and in Ohio around May 13.
 The D.C. area's emergence was peaking by May 21.

 Long Island's population of Brood X had nearly disappeared by the time of the 2004 emergence.
-An entomologist with Cornell University’s integrated pest management program suggested that widespread tree removal during development and pesticide use on the island had caused the brood's extirpation there.
+An entomologist with Cornell University's integrated pest management program suggested that widespread tree removal during development and pesticide use on the island had caused the brood's extirpation there.

 2021 emergence

 The brood's 2021 expected emergence in 15 states (Delaware, Illinois, Georgia, Indiana, New York, Kentucky, Maryland, North Carolina, New Jersey, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Michigan), as well as in Washington, D.C., began in April.
 Emergent cicadas were observed in western North Carolina during mid-April.

 Although a cold snap delayed emergences, more of the insects appeared as temperatures rose into the 60s.
 By May 6, large numbers of the insects had emerged there, while others had been reported in Maryland near Washington, D.C., and on the Tennessee-North Carolina border.

 By May 7 the brood was emerging in the Philadelphia area, in Pittsburgh, and in Allentown, Pennsylvania.
 By May 10, people were reporting emergences in Washington, D.C., Bethesda, Maryland, Knoxville, Tennessee, Cincinnati, Detroit, Chicago and St. Louis and by May 19 in Baltimore.
 By May 20 the emergence was reaching its peak in Washington, D.C. and its inner suburbs.
 On June 8, small numbers of cicadas were heard in Connetquot River State Park Preserve in Suffolk County on New York's Long Island.

-On June 8, while the press corps was preparing to cover Joe Biden's first trip abroad of his presidency, its chartered plane was grounded at Washington Dulles International Airport in Virginia after cicadas clogged the plane’s auxiliary power unit.
+On June 8, while the press corps was preparing to cover Joe Biden's first trip abroad of his presidency, its chartered plane was grounded at Washington Dulles International Airport in Virginia after cicadas clogged the plane's auxiliary power unit.
 The next day, Biden swatted a cicada that had landed on his neck while he was standing on the tarmac at Joint Base Andrews in Maryland before boarding Air Force One to begin his flight to England.

-By June 16, the population of living cicadas was declining and dead cicadas were accumulating in the Washington, D.C., area.
-The cicadas were gone from the Washington-Baltimore area by June 21.
+By June 16, the population of living cicadas was declining and dead cicadas were accumulating in the Washington metropolitan area.
+The cicadas were gone from the Washington–Baltimore area by June 21.
 On July 26, the eggs that the cicadas had laid in the area were hatching.

+Many reports of itchy oak leaf mite ("itch mite") (Pyemotes herfsi) bites on people's necks, shoulders and chests appeared in the Washington metropolitan area in late July and August, after the emergence had ended.
+The mite usually feeds on oak leaf gall midge (Polystepha pilulae) larvae and other insects, but becomes an ectoparasite of periodical cicada eggs and quickly reproduces when those are available.